Sales Team Management: How to Protect Your Reps from Burning Out

-A couple months ago, you hired an ace sales rep named Mike.
+Imagine this: you hired an ace sales rep named Mike.
 When he started out, he was out in the field crushing it every day, making 150–160 cold calls a day, setting up demos, and closing new customers.

-Sales managers often forget the massive psychological impact of hearing those rejections daily.
+Sales managers often forget the massive psychological impact of hearing rejections daily.
 They expect a superhuman tolerance for rejection from their sales reps, no matter how many times a day these reps are getting told to fuck off.

-1. Concentrate on the wins
+1. Concentrate on the Wins

 One of the biggest reasons salespeople burn out is simple: people hate losing more than they like winning.
 Dr. Kahneman proved this with a coin toss example.
 He would ask his class: “I’m going to toss a coin, and if it’s tails, you lose $10.
-How much would you have to gain on winning in order for this gamble to be acceptable to you?”
-It took double the losing amount for people to even consider the bet.
+How much would you have to gain on winning for this gamble to be acceptable to you?”
+It took double the loss amount for people to even consider the bet.

 Psychology shows us that we hate losing—so much that most people avoid even a 50:50 chance at winning.
 What you need to understand as a sales manager is that your reps have to deal with losing on a daily basis to even get a shot at winning.
 And once they get one win, they just put it into a spreadsheet, and move on.

-In order to keep your salespeople from burning out, you must:
+To keep your salespeople from burning out, you must: